2b2tplace/zvcr/README.md

 |-------------------|------------------------------|
 | Palette length n  | `uint16`                     |
 | Palette data      | `uint16 array` with length n |
+Direct palettes are not stored in the table; See below for more info.

 ### Packed delta data
 | Field              | Type     |